What we agree on

 Justification

-Why God lets us into Heaven?
+Why does God let us into Heaven?
 Both Catholics and Protestants believe we are saved by what Christ did on the Cross.
 But there is still a nuanced difference.

 What catholics believe